Ventura Will Attorneys

 - Statutory will: A prewritten will created by the state legislature and written into state law, meaning you have to use the will exactly as it is drafted and without amendment.
 If you are a state resident, you may use this will at no cost, but it is only recommended for very limited and simple estates.

 - Attorney-prepared will: Of all the wills, a drafted will is the most recommended.
 It allows for complicated estate plans to be properly executed.
 For example, if a person wants to exclude a family member from receiving benefits or name a guardian to raise children in the event of death, they can easily do so.

-If you are curious about what you and your estate may need, or are curious about how to begin preparing your estate, contact our Ventura estate planning attorneys at Zahn Law Office today.
-Our team can help explain the various estate planning tools, and help you decide which is right for you.
+If you are curious about what you and your estate may need or are curious about how to begin preparing your estate, contact our Ventura estate planning attorneys at Zahn Law Offices, APC today.
+Our team can help explain the various estate planning tools and help you decide which is right for you.

 Our Legal Team Has 30+ Years of Combined Experience

 Our Lawyers Have Been Named to Super Lawyers Rising Star List